gen-x13/Live-App/README.md

 - **🛠 Tech Stack:** Python, Pandas, Streamlit, Reportlab, Plotly.

 ---
-⚠️ Note: This app might take a few seconds to load if it's been inactive — please be patient while it wakes up!
+***⚠️ Note: This app might take a few seconds to load if it's been inactive — please be patient while it wakes up!***

----
-⚠️ Don't forget: errors can happen.
-Report them to me via my social networks.
+**⚠️ Don't forget: errors can happen.
+Report them to me via my social networks.**
 ---

 "More advanced versions will come soon...
 Stay tuned."